opil/documentation/docs/start/index.md

 ____

 ## Layer 2 (Cyber Physical Middleware layer):
-The intermediate Layer 2, in the OPIL [Architecture](#architecture), has a twofold role: on the one hand it allows interoperability between components of the platform, as well as with external ones, which can be based on multiple operating systems and network protocols.
+The intermediate Layer 2, in the OPIL [Architecture](#architecture), has a twofold role: on one hand it allows interoperability between components of the platform, as well as with external ones, which can be based on multiple operating systems and network protocols.
-This capability is implemented at each OPIL module level and it is identified by the orange color of the boxes; for example, IoT nodes at layer 1 can talk to each other and with the other components of the OPIL.
+This capability is implemented at each OPIL module level and it is identified by the orange color of the boxes; for example, IoT nodes at
+Layer 1 can talk to each other and with the other components of the OPIL.
 This communication is enabled by specific modules of this layer such as the MOD.MW.CM (Context Management); in the case of Layer 1, Communication/Messaging sub-modules are tasked with translating toward the MOD.MW.CM which has the goal of dispatching information to the other OPIL actors involved by the specific scenario.
  On the other hand, this layer provides also further FIWARE Generic Enablers suitable for accelerating the development of the OPIL platform.

 ### Modules: